 \item {\bf Occasional collaborations}.
 Many more multi-authored papers have been written by collaborations that form for one or few papers.
 To study them we proceed as follows.
 For each author in the \inspire database we compute the average number of authors of his/her papers, $\langle N_{\rm aut}\rangle\ge1$, as well as his/her bibliometric indices (number of papers, of citations, etc).
-In view of the large number of authors we avoid showing scatter plots: we only show averages. \end{enumerate} Furthermore, results are shown separately within the main topics of fundamental physics: experiment, theory, astro/cosmo.
+In view of the large number of authors, in the following, when presenting results on occasional collaborations, we avoid showing scatter plots and only show averages.
+Moreover, results are shown separately within the main topics of fundamental physics: experiment, theory, astro/cosmo.
 The first category includes all papers in the hep-ex (high-energy experiments) and nucl-ex (nuclear experiments) category of arXiv.
 The latter category includes papers in astro-ph, which contains astrophysics and cosmology.
-Theoretical papers are those appeared in hep-ph (high-energy phenomenology), hep-th (high-energy theory), hep-lat (lattice), nucl-th (nuclear theory), gr-qc (general relativity and quantum cosmology).
+Theoretical papers are those appeared in hep-ph (high-energy phenomenology), hep-th (high-energy theory), hep-lat (lattice), nucl-th (nuclear theory), gr-qc (general relativity and quantum cosmology). \end{enumerate}